 7. Toss until the noodles and veggies are coated with the spicy peanut sauce.

-8. Garnish Noodles with Peanut Sauce with the sesame seeds (optional) and a few more sliced green onions and enjoy!
+8. Garnish the tasty peanut sauce noodles with sesame seeds (optional) and a few more sliced green onions and enjoy!

 Noodles with Peanut Sauce in serving bowl with forks.